-- If outside, seek shelter in the nearest building, preferably in an interior room with few windows. - Allow access to others seeking shelter.
+- If outside, seek shelter in the nearest building, preferably in an interior room with few windows. - Using extreme caution, allow access to others seeking shelter.
 Remember: A Shelter-In-Place order means there are dangerous environmental conditions but NOT any known threat of violent behavior.
-Allowing others into the building will not jeopardize your safety. - Close all exterior doors, windows, and any other openings to the outside. - Avoid overcrowding by selecting several rooms if necessary. - Monitor the Emergency Notification System and email for further instructions. - Report any emergency or unusual condition to NDSCS Police at 3-2233. - Do not leave the building until receiving the "all clear" from a police officer or the Emergency Notification System.
+Allowing others into the building will not jeopardize your safety. - Close all exterior doors, windows, and any other openings to the outside. - Avoid overcrowding by selecting several rooms if necessary. - Monitor your devices for notices from the Emergency Notification System for further instructions. - Report any emergency or unusual condition to NDSCS Police at 3-2233 or call 911. - Do not leave the building until receiving the "all clear" from a police officer or you receive a notification from the Emergency Notification System